 Cub Cadet has created American-made riding lawn mowers since 1961.
 They create mid-range to high-end riding mowers for homeowners and landscapers seeking high-end features and mowers capable of handling large yards.

 Riding mower variety: This company offers garden and lawn tractors and zero-turn mowers.
 A lawn tractor is another term for a standard riding lawn mower, while a garden tractor is a heavier version with a larger engine.
 Garden tractors typically handle difficult mowing jobs and yards larger than 3 acres.

-- 4-acre capacity: Robust riding mowers handle massive lawns and lots with ease.
+4-acre capacity: Robust riding mowers handle massive lawns and lots with ease.

-- Good terrain handling: Several Cub Cadet riding mower models focus on powerful engines capable of dealing with slopes and hilly terrain.
+Good terrain handling: Several Cub Cadet riding mower models focus on powerful engines capable of dealing with slopes and hilly terrain.

 Maneuverability: Zero-turn mowers provide high-performance handling and cut down on lawn do-overs.

 Commercial options: Cub Cadet provides commercial-grade riding mower options alongside its residential selection.

-Cub Cadet Company Profile
+Cub Cadet Company Information

 - Company Name: